IBM/kubernetes-driver/docs/install.md

 A list of the most common configuration options has also been included as an [appendix](#appendix-a-configuration-values) to this section.

 The driver has a dependency on Kafka, which it uses to send response messages back to LM.
 Therefore it must be installed with access to the same shared Kafka cluster as your Lifecycle Manager.

-By default, the driver will attempt to connect to Kafka with the address `foundation-kafka:9092`.
-For [IBM Telco Network Cloud Manager - Orchestration](https://www.ibm.com/support/knowledgecenter/SSDSDC_1.3/welcome_page/kc_welcome-444.html) it should be set to `alm-kafka:9092`.
+By default, the driver will attempt to connect to Kafka with the address `alm-kafka:9092`.
+For [All In One](https://github.com/accanto-systems/lm-allinone) it should be set to `foundation-kafka:9092`.

 If you need to set a different address (or configure any of the other values of the Helm chart) you may do so by creating a custom values file.